 Selecting an eCommerce platform is one of the most important decisions for any online business.
 The platform you choose affects scalability, integrations, operational costs, and long-term flexibility.

 Two platforms dominate the market for small and mid-sized businesses: Shopify and WooCommerce.
-Shopify provides a fully managed commerce environment designed for simplicity, while WooCommerce offers an open ecosystem with extensive customization and control.
+Shopify provides a fully managed commerce environment designed for simplicity, while WooCommerce offers an open ecosystem with extensive customisation and control.

 Platform Architecture: Managed Infrastructure vs Full Control